PoCInnovation/Workshops/software/3.Prisma/README.md

 You will build in your schema a `Query` object that will contain the methods to read data and a `Mutation` object that will contain the methods to edit data (add / update / delete).

-- For them to take effect, you will have to add these objects to the `type` field of your `schema` defined at the end of [schema.js](./src/schema.js).
+- For them to take effect, you will have to add these objects to the `type` field of your `schema` defined in `schema.ts`.

 > Nexus documentation about [Queries](https://nexusjs.org/docs/api/query-field) and [Mutations](https://nexusjs.org/docs/api/mutation-field)
 > The `resolve` field is where you will call prisma to query data inside the database